What Determines the Brightness of the Magnetically Open Solar Corona?: Insights from Three-dimensional Radiative Magnetohydrodynamic Simulations and Observations: Introduction

 If most magnetic flux in the interplanetary space comes from coronal holes, the total flux from coronal holes should be equal to the interplanetary magnetic flux as estimated from the in-situ observations.
 It is known that the strength of the interplanetary magnetic field does not show a strong dependence on the solar latitude \citep[e.g., ][]{smith1995ulysses}.
 Thus, the total flux of open magnetic field can be estimated from several methods: (1) measuring the solar surface magnetic flux in coronal holes, (2) using the extrapolation method of coronal magnetic field, and (3) using the in-situ observation of interplanetary magnetic field.
 However, a discrepancy between these values has been reported by several groups \citep{wang1995solar,hayashi2003mhd,riley2007alternative,yeates2010nonpotential,shiota2016magnetohydrodynamic,linker2017open}.~\cite{linker2017open} named this discrepancy the ``open flux problem''.

 There are several potential solutions to solve the ``open flux problem''.
 One possibility is a systematic error in the polarimetric magnetic field observations on the solar surface \citep[e.g.][]{riley2019can,wang2022magnetograph}.
 Another possibility is a systematic bias in the coronal magnetic field extrapolation.
 One example is the potential field source surface (PFSS) model \citep{schatten1969model}, which assumes that the magnetic field is open above a certain height.
 However, the height of the source surface, where the magnetic field is assumed to be open, is not well constrained.
 The source surface height is often set to \(2.5 R_\odot\) \citep{schatten1969model,hoeksema1983structure}, validated by the correspondence between open-field regions and coronal holes \citep{riley2019can}.
-However, the other (lower) values for the source surface height have been suggested to better explain other metrics, including the interplanetary magnetic field strength, magnetic polarity reversals, streamer belts, or solar wind velocity \citep[e.g.]{levine1982open,lee2011coronal,badman2021measurement,badman2022constraining,huang2024adjusting,tokumaru2024coronal}
+However, the other (lower) values for the source surface height have been suggested to better explain other metrics, including the interplanetary magnetic field strength, {magnetic field direction inferred from polarimetric measurements, open-field source identified from temperature-dependent emission structures,} magnetic polarity reversals, streamer belts, or solar wind velocity \citep[e.g.][]{levine1982open,lee2011coronal,habbal2001predominance,habbal2021identifying,badman2021measurement,badman2022constraining,huang2024adjusting,tokumaru2024coronal}.